 There are a number of treatments for COPD, but no cure, and the treatments, which can include supplemental oxygen, are largely palliative.

-A natural question that has arisen over the last 5-10 years is whether stem cells could be used to treat COPD.
+A natural question that has arisen over the last 5-10 years comes up: could stem cells be used to treat COPD and emphysema?
 In fact, a number of clinics over the years have offered stem cell treatments for COPD, but these treatments are expensive and it is unclear if they work.

 Some clinical trials are underway for stem cell treatment of COPD (note some of the trials listed below that pop up with different search terms are the same ones):

 For COPD, I found 6 stem cell trials, including 2 recruiting.

 For Chronic Obstructive Pulmonary Disease as a search term, I found 12 trials here including a bunch that are recruiting.

 In principle, how would stem cells be used to treat COPD?
 How would this work?

 There are at least three ideas about how stem cells might benefit airway disease.

 - First, transplants of the cells may build healthy lung tissue that is diseased or has been destroyed in COPD patients.